Best mountain bike helmets 2023 - top-rated head protection for the trail

 Is ventilation important?

-If you are pushing your limits smashing pedals on your way up a climb you will understandably start to get hot and perspire.
-Ventilation within a helmet is designed to draw cool air into your head, pass around your head and cool you before then forcing the warmer air trapped out the back through a series of exhaust vents.
-Naturally, some helmets offer better ventilation than others so it comes down to personal preference as well as the mountain bike riding you prefer.
+If you are pushing your limits, smashing pedals on your way up a climb, you will understandably start to get hot and perspire.
+Ventilation within a helmet is designed to draw cool air into your head, pass around your head and cool you before forcing the warmer air trapped out the back through a series of exhaust vents.
+Naturally, some helmets offer better ventilation than others, so it comes down to personal preference and the mountain bike riding you prefer.